Andrewogg92/it-service-automation/README.md

-# Enterprise IT Service Automation Portfolio
+# ⚾ Enterprise IT Service Automation Suite

-This repository contains two event-driven AI workflow systems for IT service operations.
+This repository contains a portfolio of event-driven AI and data-automation systems designed for enterprise IT service operations.

-Designed and built these systems to reduce manual dispatching and repetitive documentation workflows through stateful AI orchestration and event-driven automation.
+I designed and built these systems to solve three core business problems:
+1.  **Forecasting** team capacity against dynamic business and travel schedules.
+2.  **Automating** manual ticket dispatching and triage.
+3.  **Eliminating** repetitive documentation workflows through a self-healing knowledge base.

+The suite leverages a modern data stack, including Python, PostgreSQL (Supabase), event-driven webhooks (Make.com), and stateful AI orchestration.

 ---

+## **Project 1: Workforce Capacity & Demand Planner (Flagship Project)**

+**Folder:** `/capacity-demand-planner`

+### **The Problem**

+Forecasting IT support capacity is often a manual, spreadsheet-driven process that fails to account for the overlapping, dynamic nature of corporate travel, PTO, and fluctuating ticket volumes.
+This leads to inaccurate staffing estimates and puts service levels at risk.

+### **The Architecture & Solution**

+*   **Relational Database Core:** Built a normalized PostgreSQL database (Supabase) to serve as the single source of truth for all staffing, demand, and scheduling data.
+*   **Dynamic Capacity Calculation:** The system ingests master travel and event calendars and automatically performs daily capacity deductions.
+It correctly calculates the impact of multiple analysts being unavailable on the same day due to overlapping events.
+*   **Remote Calculation Engine:** A Flask API, deployed on PythonAnywhere, receives webhook data and executes the core mathematical forecasting logic, processing thousands of records to calculate daily team utilization and staffing gaps.
+*   **Interactive "What-If" Simulation:** The Streamlit frontend includes a demand multiplier slider, allowing leaders to instantly simulate the impact of a 30% spike in service demand without altering the underlying database.
+*   **AI-Generated Executive Briefings:** After the math is complete, an AI layer generates a concise, natural-language summary of the weekly capacity outlook, highlighting key risks and trends.

+### **Visual Architecture**

+This system uses a multi-layered architecture where a Streamlit dashboard triggers a Make.com webhook, which pulls live data from Supabase, sends it to a Python Flask API for heavy computation, and returns a complete, visualized forecast with an AI summary back to the user—all in real-time.

+### **The Impact**

+*   **Provides 100% data-driven, mathematically sound weekly staffing forecasts.**
+*   Eliminates manual spreadsheet work and subjective capacity planning.
+*   Gives leadership an instant, interactive tool to simulate high-demand scenarios and make proactive staffing decisions.

+---

-## Project 1: Omni-Channel Ticket Triage Engine
+## Project 2: Omni-Channel Ticket Triage Engine

 **Folder:** `/omnichannel_triage_engine`